 How to Reduce Electricity Costs Ahead of Rate Increases

-Posted by Sara Lewis on in Engineering, Energy Solutions
+Posted in Engineering, Energy Solutions

 Sometimes, it can be difficult to understand changes on your electric bill and even harder to determine what you can do to bring monthly costs down.
 TES Engineering recently attended a seminar that discussed First Energy rate structures and the company’s planned impending rate increases.